Legal Aid Society

 Our Impact

-Defending Rent Regulation – In 2020, we represented tenant groups intervening in five different cases challenging the constitutionality of New York’s longstanding rent stabilization system.
-If successful, these cases would eliminate affordable housing for over a million families.
-Fortunately, all five cases were dismissed at the trial court level, but we now are defending appeals in the Second Circuit, and expect the landlord plaintiffs to seek review in the U.S. Supreme Court.
+Defending Rent Regulation – Since 2020, we have represented tenant groups intervening in five different cases that challenged the constitutionality of New York’s longstanding rent stabilization system.
+If successful, these cases would have eliminated affordable housing for over a million families.
+Fortunately, all five cases were dismissed at the trial and appellate court level, and three were rejected by the US Supreme Court..
+We are now opposing the landlords’ request for US Supreme Court review in the remaining two cases.

 Defending NYCHA Residents – In the past two years, NYCHA residents have lived through some of the most brutal winters on record, at times without any heat or hot water.
 Decades of mismanagement and poor funding has left buildings across the city almost unlivable.
 We are taking a stand for these tenants.
 In the past year, we have pushed for rent abatements for NYCHA tenants who were left in the cold.
 We have created informational materials to help people get help.
 With nearly 600,000 NYCHA residents across the city, we are making sure that all New Yorkers have a safe place to stay.